huynhtuan17ti/AI4VN-Hackathon2020/README.md

 + Class 7: traffic accident

 # Our solution
-- We used EfficientNetB6 model as a final model.
+- We used EfficientNetB6 model as a final soltution.
 - Our data has up to 32000 images for 8 classes (include class 0).
 - We didn't use multiclass for this problem.
 Except that, we used multilabel, in order to predict class 0 efficiently.
 - To predict class 0, we used a threshold to do that.
 If the max probability of all classes (class 1 to 7) has lower than the threshold, we label it zero.